-In absence of a schema, all RDF properties have type rdf: Property, domain R, and range $R \cup L$ .
+In absence of a schema, all RDF properties have type rdf:Property, domain R, and range $R \cup L$ .
 In this way one can define the extent of an RDF property even if the property is not explicitly defined in a schema.
-In a schemaless RDF graph all resources are assumed to be of type rdfs: Resource.
+In a schemaless RDF graph all resources are assumed to be of type rdfs:Resource.

-5.3.5 Complete Models
+3.5.
+Complete models

-The RDF Semantics [Hayes, 2004] defines the RDF-closure and RDFS-closure of a certain model M by adding new triples to the model M according to a collection of given inference rules.
+The RDF Semantics [19] defines the RDF-closure and RDFS-closure of a certain model M by adding new triples to the model M according to a collection of given inference rules.
 We refer to the original model M as the extensional data and to the newly generated triples as the intensional data.
 There are two inference rules for RDF-closure and nine inference rules for RDFS-closure.
 The inference rules for RDF-closure add for all properties in the model the rdf:type property (pointing to rdf:Property).
-Examples of inference rules for RDFS-closure are the transitivity of rdfs:subClassOf, the transitivity of rdfs:subPropertyOf, and the rdf:type inference for an rdf:type edge that follows after an rdfs:subClassOf edge.
-One should note that the resulting output of applying these inference rules may trigger other rules.
+Examples of inference rules for RDFS-closure are the transitivity of rdf:type inference rules for an rdf:type edge that follows after an rdf:type inference for an rdf:type edge that follows after an rdf:type inference rules may trigger other rules.
 Nevertheless the rules will terminate for any RDF input model M, as there is only a finite number of triples that can be formed with the finite vocabulary of M.

-Definition 7 An RDF model M is complete if it contains both its RDF-closure and RDFSclosure.
+Definition 7.
+An RDF model M is complete if it contains both its RDF-closure and RDFS-closure.